freebsd/pkg/external/curl/docs/VULN-DISCLOSURE-POLICY.md

 documented as experimental, or exist only in debug mode, are not eligible for a reward and we do not consider them security problems.

+The same applies to scripts and software which are not installed by default through the make install rule.

 ## URL inconsistencies

 URL parser inconsistencies between browsers and curl are expected and are not